 Dear Students & Parents,

-A note regarding snow and inclement weather days.
+A note to students and parents regarding snow and inclement weather.
 We try to keep the Kuk Sool studio open as much as possible.
 If public schools in the area are closed due to weather, we will close too.
-If there is heavy snow on an evening or weekend we may also need to close.
+If there is a heavy snow on an evening or weekend, we may also need to close.
 We always try to leave a message on the answering machine when this happens.